EpicEricEE/typst-plugins/src/number.typ

 // - group-sep: The seperator between digit groups.
 // - delim: Symbol between the numbers.
 // - delim-space: Space between the numbers and the delimiter.
-// - force-parentheses: Whether to force parentheses around the range.
+// - follows-unit: Whether this range is followed by a unit.
 #let format-range(
   lower,
   upper,